Friedrich482/php-fullstack-app/README.md

 - [x] The infos like counter of visits will be in Profile
 - [x] The "go back to top" button may be set as fixed element, so it will display at the bottom of the page as soon as we quit the top
 - [x] If we click on the DOM elements that have the notification **ping**, it disappears and for the *Profile* sections, a dialog 💬 will open and display infos about the users
-- [x] If the user has alredy checked the one of the ping elements(especially the logout elements for the small and large screens navbars), if he reduce or increase the size of his screen and so, for example the display for small or large sreens occurs, the ping **WILL NO LONGER BE PRESENT**
+- [x] If the user has already checked the one of the ping elements(especially the logout elements for the small and large screens navbars), if he reduce or increase the size of his screen and so, for example the display for small or large sreens occurs, the ping **WILL NO LONGER BE PRESENT**
 - [x] Added the simple calculator file
 - [x] Add Typescript instead of vanilla JavaScript for the calculator
 - [x] Add Typescript instead of vanilla JavaScript for the home page